gregdyke/gregdyke.github.io/_posts/2017-03-20-blues-music-styles.md

 The way blues music is often described and categorised has rarely seemed directly relevant to me as a dancer.
 If you take the [All Music Guide to Blues](http://www.allmusic.com/genre/blues-ma0000002467), for example, various subgenres of blues are described by period, history, geographical area and instrumentation.
 The link to the blues idiom dances is not obvious, at least not in a "one music type" directly matching to "one blues idiom dance" kind of way.

-Knowing this history and how things relate *is* important if we want to develop a meaningful practice that is respectful of where the music and dance come from[^1].
+Knowing this history and how things relate is important if we want to develop a meaningful practice that is respectful of where the music and dance come from[^1].
 However, coming from a "I just want to have fun and dance nicely to whatever music is playing" perspective, there is a lot to learn.
 Where to start?

-[Brenda Russell](http://www.dancemode.com/) has been teaching about blues music in the past few years with a focus on the different kinds of blues rhythms or "grooves" that can be found, and the ways in which such rhythms can be danced to.
-One could maybe call them "song types" rather than genres, styles or grooves?

 This is the simplest version that I have been able to make sense *and* use of (based mostly on the teaching of [Brenda Russell](http://www.dancemode.com/)).
 Any attempt to classify any kind of music into a small number of categories is doomed to failure, so think of it more as a starting point for exploration of ways of listening to blues music as dancers, than something that is in any way "correct".